P4Simulator/P4Simulator/README.md

-# This is a installation and usage instructions for NS4.
+# This is a installation and usage instructions for NS4.(Under development)

----
+# A virtual machine version is being prepared and will be released soon.
+Stay tuned!

 We now implemented NS4 prototype based on [ns-3](https://www.nsnam.org ns-3 homepage) and [bmv2](https://github.com/p4lang/behavioral-model behavioral-model).
 To install NS4 enviornment, please follow  [NS4 Installation Instructions](#install).
 To run a demo of NS4, follow [NS4 Simulation Instructions](#simulate)